 Skip to main content

-Practical Income Manual 2020.
+Practical manual for Income Tax 2020.

 Habitual residence in Spanish territory

 Regulations: Art.
-9 Law Personal Income Tax
+9 Law Income Tax

 It will be understood, in accordance with article 9 of the Personal Income Tax Law , that the taxpayer has his habitual residence in Spanish territory when any of the following circumstances occur:

-Note: To delimit "sporadic absences", take into account the interpretative criteria that the Supreme Court has established on articles 8.1.a) and 9.1.a) of the Personal Income Tax Law in its Judgments of November 28, 2017 (numbers 1,829/2017, 1,850/2017, 1,860/2017 and 1,834/2017, resolving, respectively, contentious-administrative appeals numbers 815/2017, 812/2017, 807/2017 and 809/2017) and March 1, 2018 (no. 334/2018), in relation to taxation of scholarship beneficiaries from the Spanish Institute of Foreign Trade (ICEX) with a stay in a foreign country to develop their own activities.
+Note: In order to define "sporadic absences", the interpretative criteria established by the Supreme Court on articles 8.1.a) and 9.1.a) of the Income Tax Law must be taken into account are established by the Supreme Court in its judgments of 28 November 2017 (numbers 1,829/2017, 1,850/2017, 1,860/2017 and 1,834/2017, respectively, resolving administrative appeals numbers 815/2017, 812/2017, 807/2017 and 809/2017) and 1 March 2018 (number 334/2018), in relation to the taxation of beneficiaries of scholarships from the Spanish Institute of Foreign Trade (ICEX) who stay in a foreign country to carry out the activities of said scholarship.

-2. That the main core or base of its economic activities or interests is located in Spain, directly or indirectly .
+2. That the main core or base of its activities or economic interests is located in Spain, directly or indirectly .